epuerta9/kitchenai/kitchenai/README.md

 Production ready AI cookbooks and recipes.
 KitchenAI makes it easy to build and share cookbooks, as well as easily consume them within your apps.
 Extensible to

 ## Prerequisites

 - `Python 3.11+`
 - [hatch 1.9.1+](https://hatch.pypa.io/latest/)
 - [just](https://github.com/casey/just)

 ## Quickstart

+### Export OpenAI Key to your environment

+The bootstrap demo uses OpenAI as the LLM provider, feel free to modify this and change this as you need.

+`export OPENAI_API_KEY=<your key>`

+### Install the kitchenai application

+`pipx install kitchenai`

+### Create a new cookbook

+`kitchenai new`

+Kitchen projects will have a prepend convention of `kitchenai_<project_name>` to make it easier to distinguish

+### Bootstrap your development environment

+`just bootstrap`

+This will create the python hatch environments
+    - default
+    - dev

+### Enter your new dev environment

+`hatch shell dev`

+This is equivalent to the older source venv/bin/activate

+### Initialize your cookbook

+`kitchenai init`

+kitchenai takes your `kitchenai.yml` and stores that as metadata locally in a sqlite db to be used when running the project.

+### Run your cookbook

+`kitchenai dev`

+This will import your cookbook module and transform your functions into a best practice, production ready endpoints for anyone to use.

+### Building and Sharing

+So you've tested out your cookbook and you're ready to share it with the community.
+Converting your local cookbook into a docker container is simple.

+In two commands you can
+    1. build a whl package to publish to PyPi
+    2. build a docker container to publish to docker hub

+`hatch build`

+and

+`hatch run docker-build`

+### Running Docker Compose

+With the image built, you can now run the docker compose.
+Add dependency containers that fit your use case.

+`docker compose up -d`

 ### Setup project